splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 The following tables show available AutoDetect detectors and their customizable arguments.
 To learn more about the driving SignalFlow functions, see the detectors functions in the SignalFlow library in :new-page:`GitHub <https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors/autodetect>`.
 Links to each specific function are also included in the following documentation for each detector.

-To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`
+To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`.

 .. _apm-autodetectors: